RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/geo/index.md

 # GEO mods

+Do not put Realismus Modding as author of the mod.
+You can add us as contributor, if we contributed.
+Also make sure you use the proper XML in your modDesc.
+For examples, look at our own GEO mods.
+It is preferable to call the zip name `FS17_GEO_<area>`.
+Do not put `RM` in there.

 If you upload your GEO mod to modhub, make sure to look at the testing document.
 Also, make sure you supply a screenshot of the growth overview in the Seasons menu.